 Kittens and younger cats may be more likely to display late night activity as they generally have more energy and play interest than older cats.
 This is good news as it means with a little time and patience as the cat grows older they are likely to start sleeping more throughout the night.

 Enriching the environment

 Enriching the cat’s environment can help to keep the cat active and prevent boredom during the day which may also help to reduce activity at night time.
 Tips for enriching the environment:

 - Provide several scratching post as cats love to scratch to keep their nails in good condition – some cats prefer horizontal posts to vertical ones, so it is a good idea to mix them up.
 Also remember the posts need to be sturdy and at least 1.5 x the length of the cat when it stretches.

-- If the cat is an indoor cat, you should consider purchasing an outdoor enclosure to help stimulate the cat during the day time when you are at work.
+- If you keep your cat at home rather than letting them roam, it is a good idea to provide them with access to the outdoors in a safe way, such as in an outdoor enclosure.
+This will help provide your cat with stimulation and encourage them to exercise during the daytime when you might be away from home.
 If you have any plants make sure they are safe for cats (check with your vet first if you’re unsure) and be aware that certain common plants, such as lilies, are fatally toxic to cats so make sure these are not present on your property.
-Consider buying a catnip plant or some cat grass to provide some extra entertainment.
-Please see the article ‘Is it okay to keep my cat contained within my property boundary all of the time?’ for more information including how to enrich an indoor environment.
-Access to an outdoor escape-proof enclosure, owner supervised walks outside and having two cats that get along well can greatly increase activity and stimulation for indoor cats.
+Please see our Safe and Happy Cats website for more information including how to enrich a cat’s environment.
+Access to an outdoor escape-proof enclosure, owner supervised walks outside and having more than one cat who get along well can greatly increase activity and stimulation for cats at home.